DistributedCollective/Sovryn-graph-wrapper/README.md

 1. An express server with routes that can be found in the /src/routes directory
 2. Cron jobs to fetch and store data from the graph and from contracts.
 These are created from an AbstractCronJob and exported as an array from /src/services/cronJobs.ts

+The data pulled by the cron jobs in this service is:

+- Asset: symbol, asset, circulating supply
+- LiquidityPoolSummary: for each liquidity pool, the base asset, quote asset, 24h and week price change in BTC and USD, and 24 hour volume
+- Tvl